Geography KS3 | Years 7 to 8

 Geology, Weathering and Soils

-Weather and climate
+Weather and Climate

 An introduction to the concepts of weather and climate.
 Students will learn about measuring and recording weather, clouds, rainfall, air pressure and the influence of air masses.
-Also, the concept of climate change and the impact that it is having on our planet.

 Population and migration

 Students learn about the key concepts of population and migration.
 This includes how and why the population of our planet is changing and how this presents a challenge in the future.
-Students also learn about the reason for human migration and how it can alter and change the character of a place.
+Students also learn about the reason for human migration and how it can alter and change the character of place.

 India